Where to Stay in Zanzibar: Best Areas & Hotels, and Updated Fees for 2026

 • Great diving and snorkeling

-Recommended for: First-timers, social travelers, couples who like a buzz
+Recommended for: First-timers, families, couples who like a buzz

 Top hotels: